AnthonySteele/anthonysteele.github.io/TheBugThatTookAYearToFix.md

 ## The Friction

  Losing orders is about the most serious failure that could happen in this business: the company doesn't get to make money on the transaction, and the customer is annoyed.
-An outage when orders aren't being processed at all was taken very seriously, but this wasn't an outage, just a recurring blip.
+If there is an outage during which no orders are processed at all, that is was taken very seriously; but this wasn't an outage, just a recurring blip on individual orders.

 There were two teams involved, so there is a political, human dimension.
 The message exchanged literally formed the point of contact between their systems.
 JIRA tickets formed the point of contact between the people.